- Community Corrections / Probation

 - Restitution investigations

-- Community Work Service (Time Card)
+- Community Work Service - Community Service Time Card (DOC)

-- Safe Streets Restored (Program Information)
+- Safe Streets Restored - Safe Streets Program Information (PDF)

 In addition, Scott County Community Corrections provides coordination with law enforcement and other agencies, such as diversionary programs for individuals as referred by the County Attorney’s Office.